 College of Southern Idaho Horticulture Program

 In this American Graduate piece, we learn about the Horticulture Program at the College of Southern Idaho, which can lead to career opportunities in landscape architecture as well as in growing, selling, and caring for ornamental plants.

 In this American Graduate piece from Idaho Public Television, we explore COSSA, the Canyon Owyhee School Service Agency, one of Idaho’s 17 Career and Technical Education schools, serving a consortium of five school districts in Canyon and Owyhee counties.

 Idaho SBDC Unemployment Insurance Webinars

-If you are a small business owner, self-employed or an independent contractor being effected by COVID-19, Idaho Small Business Development Center is hosting a series of webinars to help you navigate the unemployment process.
+If you are a small business owner, self-employed or an independent contractor being affected by COVID-19, you may find helpful resources through the Idaho Small Business Development Center, which is hosting a series of webinars on unemployment insurance.

-In a time of global crisis, front line health professionals put their education and skills to the test, risking their lives to keep their communities safe.
+In a time of global crisis, frontline health professionals put their education and skills to the test, risking their lives to keep communities safe.

 Rekluse Motorsports Manufacturing Tour

 Take a tour of Rekluse Motorsports to see what goes into creating high-quality products for motorcycles.

 Welders and machinists are in high demand in Idaho.